celery/celery/docs/faq.rst

     [mysqld]
     transaction-isolation = READ-COMMITTED

-For more information about InnoDB`s transaction model see `MySQL - The InnoDB Transaction Model and Locking`_ in the MySQL user manual.
+For more information about InnoDB’s transaction model see `MySQL - The InnoDB Transaction Model and Locking`_ in the MySQL user manual.

 (Thanks to Honza Kral and Anton Tsigularov for this solution)